charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Adv/Topics/By year/Trigonometric Functions.md

 Complementary angles add up to 90 degrees (vs supsupplementary angles which add up to 180 degrees) <br>
 Formulas such as $\sin \theta = \cos (90^{\circ} - \theta)$ are included in formulas below. <br>

 As an alternative to memorising the complementary angle identities can be derived from a triangle such as below.
+Worthwhile memorising the sin and cos related formulas at a minimum though.

 <!-- Paramater SiteRoot is defined in config.toml -->
 <img class="special-img-class" src="/{{< param SiteRoot >}}/images/MA_T2_ComplementaryAngles.jpg" />